 Students in Year 12 must complete a course of 20 hours of volunteering/community work/ charity work by the end of the year.
-This could take the form of mentoring younger students, working with departments, being a form representative, working on the school council, acting as an ambassador for an academic subject, working towards fundraising for our chosen charity (this year it is Save the Children), working in an area outside of school closely linked to the student's career ambition or volunteering outside of school.
+This could take the form of mentoring younger students, working with departments, being a form representative, working on the school council, acting as an ambassador for an academic subject, working towards fundraising for our chosen charity, working in an area outside of school closely linked to the student's career ambition or volunteering outside of school.
 This is monitored and signed off by the tutor and head of year.